|

 Gifts and manages phillydance.com. |

-a house filled with music and dance.
-Her folk musician father
+filled with traditional music and dance.
+Departing from the

-Rebecca pursued a career in ballet and modern dance, dancing
+folk tradition, Rebecca pursued a career in ballet and modern

-with Dance Matrix and the Russian Ballet Theatre of Delaware.
+dance, performing with Dance Matrix and the Russian Ballet

 Sarah